flowz0/flowz0/README.md

 ---

 ## 🤝 Let's Connect
-I'm always open to collaborating or chatting about tech, design, and anything in between.
+I'm always open to collaborating or chatting about tech, design, games, and anything in between.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/billyflowers/) or check out my [portfolio](https://www.bflows.dev/)!